The Mandelbrot Set (band): History

-The band formed in 1990 when school friends Tim Mortimer (guitar/vocals) and Brian Pyper (guitar) met Adam McBeath (ex-Artisans), a guitarist who agreed to join on bass.
+The band formed in 1991 (following their closure of former band, The Artistic Fishermen, 1986–90, featuring that amazing rhythm section of the beastly Chris Salt on bass & the legendary Phil Pippett on drums) when school friends Tim Mortimer (guitar/vocals) and Brian Pyper (guitar) met Adam McBeath (ex-Artisans), a guitarist who agreed to join on bass.
 With the addition of drummer Michael Bajer, plus occasional violinist Christie Scardigno, the line-up was settled.

-Featuring a 12-string Rickenbacker guitar sound reminiscent of The Church, and with early Tim Mortimer songs inspired by REM and the Rain Parade, the band gained popularity on Adelaide community radio station Triple M (now 3D Radio) with a locally recorded demo, "Joy in Despair", before expanding their sound to embrace the new effects-laden bands coming from England’s Creation Records.
+Featuring a 12-string Rickenbacker guitar sound reminiscent of The Church, and with early Tim Mortimer songs inspired by R.E.M and Rain Parade, the band gained popularity on Adelaide community radio station Triple M (now 3D Radio) with a locally recorded demo, "Joy in Despair", before expanding their sound to embrace the new effects-laden bands coming from England's Creation Records.

 Further local radio hits "Dream So Hard" and "More Than Happy" followed before a final demo, "Massive" (an Adam McBeath song), saw them experimenting with sampling technology.
 By 1991, gigs featured fog machines and elaborate light shows, and drew crowds from both the rock and fledgling dance scenes.
 Also in ’91, a re-recorded "Dream So Hard" appeared on the rooArt Youngblood III compilation, alongside Underground Lovers, Ripe and Glide, and the band played national youth radio network Triple J’s Live at the Wireless after winning the "J Sessions" (the nineties equivalent of Unearthed).

-In 1992, having been Adelaide’s "next big thing" since their inception, the Mandelbrot Set signed to Sydney label Ra Records and released a 7-song EP, A Place Called Kansas.
-Unfortunately the songs the label chose to record were by then out of date, did not reflect the band’s live sound and were over-familiar to a fanbase which, in many cases, preferred the original demos.
+In 1992, having been Adelaide's "next big thing" since their inception, the Mandelbrot Set signed to Sydney label Ra Records and released a 7-song EP, A Place Called Kansas.
+Unfortunately the songs the label chose to record were by then out of date, did not reflect the band's live sound and were over-familiar to a fanbase which, in many cases, preferred the original demos.

 A second EP, The Mandelbrot Set, followed, wherein Tim Mortimer took centre stage, programming the bulk of the arrangements on an early digital sampler and embracing influences from New Order to the Jesus and Mary Chain.
 In the end, with sales for the second EP roughly half that of the first, and complaining of having been rushed through the recording, the band faltered and lost momentum just as east coast label-mates You Am I cracked the charts; the label lost interest.

 The Mandelbrot Set split in 1994, by which time the brief period of indie ascendancy in Adelaide—started by the Artisans in 1989—had passed and grunge was the order of the day.

 Post Break-Up

-Tim Mortimer played bass in Truck Train Tractor in 1994, guitar in Salo in 1995 and bass / guitar / samples in the American Public from 2000-2001.
+Tim Mortimer played bass in Truck Train Tractor in 1994, guitar in Salo in 1995 and bass / guitar / samples in the American Public from 2000 to 2001.
 He now records solo ambient, pop and instrumental music.

 After taking a long hiatus, Adam McBeath plays guitar in Swimsuit.

 Michael Bajer drummed in Fiona Beverage and Studio Mojo before his death in 1999.